spacetelescope/stisblazefix/doc/index.rst

 Support
 -------

-For support, please contact the STScI help desk at help<at>stsci<dot>edu.
+For support, please contact the STScI help desk at http://hsthelp.stsci.edu